LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-doc-standards.md

 Markdown and you can expect others to respect that.

 It would be ideal if we could use Pandoc to clean up markdown, but it just doesn't work.
 There are several pretty printing pacakges to choose from.
-One that may work is [Prettier](https://prettier.io) , although that requires familiarity with Node package installation and configuration.
+One that may work is [Prettier](https://prettier.io) , although that requires familiarity with Node package installation and configuration, and can be quite awkward.
 (LumoSQL uses Node for the benchmarking code, so arguably you will have NodeJS installed anyway.)